tahabasri/Salesforce-DeFacto/ExperienceCloud/LWR-SupportRTL/README.md

 ![RTL bound to HTML element](rsc/rtl-html.png)

-First thing to do is add the trigger code to the Head Markup, this snippet will look for the cookie `PreferredLanguage<siteId>` that's generated when the user changes the default language to an RTL supported language.
+First thing to do is add the trigger code to the `Head Markup`, this snippet will look for the cookie `PreferredLanguage<siteId>` that's generated when the user changes the default language to an RTL supported language.
 > This process will work if the RTL language is not the default language, if the requirement is different, the JS code should be adjusted.

 ```